 Imagine maximizing your profits from your startup’s exit through a few strategic tax break strategies and the Qualified Small Business (QSBS) rules.
 For founders holding substantial positions of QSBS, this dream could become a tangible reality.
 By harnessing the often overlooked but powerful tax benefits of QSBS and QSBS Stacking, you may be able to enhance your post-exit take-home.

-QSBS Stacking Strategies
+Top QSBS Stacking Strategies for Founders

 1. Outright Gifting of QSBS